First-Year Admissions

 webpage: https://www.york.cuny.edu/seek

 The SEEK (Search for Education, Elevation and Knowledge) Program is a higher education opportunity program offered at each of the senior colleges of CUNY.
-SEEK was created in 1966 when the New York State Legislature enacted a law that mandated the creation of programs providing access and support for New York City residents and that advanced the cause of equality and educational opportunity at CUNY.
+SEEK was established in 1966 when the New York State Legislature enacted a law that mandated the creation of programs providing access and support for New York City residents and that advanced the cause of equality and educational opportunity at CUNY.
 Today, the university maintains a commitment to admit students under the provisions of this law.

 SEEK is an opportunity program for students who are:

-1. Entering college for the first time
+Entering college for the first time

-2. In need of financial assistance
+In need of financial assistance

-3. Residents of New York State for at least twelve consecutive months
+Residents of New York State for at least twelve consecutive months

-Students are eligible for ten (10) semesters, plus two (2) summer sessions of financial assistance.
-Transfer students from College Discovery (CD), Higher Education Opportunity Programs (HEOP) or Educational Opportunity Programs (EOP) are admitted in both the fall and spring.
+Students are eligible for ten (10) semesters plus two (2) summer sessions of financial assistance.
+Transfer students from College Discovery (CD), Higher Education Opportunity Programs (HEOP), or Educational Opportunity Programs (EOP) are admitted in both the fall and spring.
 Veterans with up to 18 credits earned during or before their military enlistment are also eligible for this program.

-Students may apply for the SEEK Program by filling out the "SEEK/College Discovery" section of the CUNY Freshmen Application, and by putting York College as their first choice.
-Incoming students must attend and successfully complete the mandatory Pre-Freshmen Summer Program.
-Furthermore, all students must be deemed economically eligible for SEEK by the SEEK Financial Coordinator before they are officially accepted into the program.
+To apply, students should complete the "SEEK/College Discovery" section of the CUNY Freshmen Application and list York College as their first choice.
+Incoming students are required to attend and complete a mandatory Pre-Freshmen Summer Program.
+Additionally, all students must be deemed economically eligible for SEEK before formally accepting their place in the program.
+Students must also submit a FAFSA and a TAP application to qualify for financial aid.
+These forms are used to apply for the following types of financial aid:

-1. PELL
+PELL

-2. SEEK stipends, books, and fees
+SEEK stipends, books, and fees

-3. College Work Study
+College Work Study

-4. Supplemental Educational Opportunity Grants
+Supplemental Educational Opportunity Grants